 Regional communities may be designated as a Society, Association, Network, Group or any other collective noun that describes a group of individuals who have come together for a common goal

-The purpose behind these groups is to support actuarial colleagues living and working within their local community, or with a shared cultural focus, and to provide them with a range of events.
+The main purpose of these groups is to support their local actuarial community, and to provide a range of CPD and networking events.

-We encourage all members to get involved in their regional community
+We encourage all members to get involved with a regional community

-Regional communities provide a platform for members to network and gain CPD through a programme of local events
+Regional communities provide a platform for members to network and gain CPD through local events

 The volunteers who run regional communities do so for the benefit of members in their area and to help raise the profile of the profession